sjjsy/neronet/doc/project_information.md

   It utilizes the [slurm] queuing and task management system to distribute computing resources to researchers.
-In practice, researchers access a gateway server using SSH and then add their scripts to the queue with a command of the form `slurm OPTIONS FILES`.
+In practice, researchers access a gateway server using SSH and then add their scripts to the queue with terminal commands (almost `slurm OPTIONS FILES`).
 A nasty aspect for deep learning researchers is that they might have little knowledge of when and how their experiment is progressing.
   Similar to the case with `gpu` some user directories are also available here.
 - **csc** is another cluster managed by the Finnish IT center for science.